yuvalschl/Hskell-mine-sweeper/README.md

 ## how to play

-first run the game using: stack run x y z
+first run the game using: stack run x y z/ where:/ x = number of colums\
-where:
-x = number of colums\
 y = number of rows\
 z = number of mines